 Soccer -- and Liverpool drew three-all with the Israeli national side on Monday (28 May) in Tel Aviv.

-Soccer -- and Liverpool drew three-all with the Israeli national side on Monday (28 May) in Tel Aviv.
+Background: Soccer -- and Liverpool drew three-all with the Israeli national side on Monday (28 May) in Tel Aviv.
 The match was a friendly and gave the reigning English League champions the chance to try out their latest signing, Abi Cohen, an Israeli.

 SYNOPSIS: Before the game, Cohen drove round the ground with Liverpool's Kenny Dalglish --their Scottish International striker who was voted European footballer of the year in 1978.